Completing the Arrow Icon: Adding Two Additional Lines

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we'll be completing our arrow icon.
-Currently we can see that we have one line across creating the first part of our arrow, however we need two additional lines pointing to the right hand side to complete our arrow.
+In this video, we'll be completing our arrow icon.
+Currently, we can see that we have one line across creating the first part of our arrow.
+However, we need two additional lines pointing to the right-hand side to complete our arrow.

-We'll hover over the first line until we see the anchor point showing and we'll simply click and drag up.
-However before releasing we want to make this line at a 45 degree angle so to do this we'll hold shift.
-As we can see the line will grow at that angle 45 degrees or in this case 180 degrees minus 45 giving us 135 degrees.
+We'll hover over the first line until we see the anchor point showing, and we'll simply click and drag up.
+However, before releasing, we want to make this line at a 45-degree angle, so to do this, we'll hold Shift.
+As we can see, the line will grow at that angle—45 degrees, or in this case, 180 degrees minus 45, giving us 135 degrees.

-We'll then release when we're hovering over the guide and we now have our line.
-To deselect this line hit CTRL shift a and we've now deselected all of our elements.
-Next let's create the bottom line.
+We’ll then release when we're hovering over the guide, and now we have our line.
+To deselect this line, hit CTRL + Shift + A, and we’ve now deselected all of our elements.
+Next, let’s create the bottom line.

 Adobe Illustrator Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-We've now pasted our line on top.
-Next we'll need to move it over.
+We’ve now pasted our line on top.
+Next, we’ll need to move it over.
 We can do this by clicking and simply dragging it over.

-Let's now zoom out to view our work using the zoom tool.
-We'll go to our toolbar and select the zoom tool.
-To zoom in all we need to do is click.
+Let’s now zoom out to view our work using the zoom tool.
+We’ll go to our toolbar and select the zoom tool.
+To zoom in, all we need to do is click.

-As we click we'll zoom in and to zoom out we can hold ALT on the keyboard to zoom out.
-Here we can get a full view of the arrow and this looks pretty good.
-Additionally if we want to zoom in we can use CTRL PLUS (+) on the keyboard to zoom in or CTRL MINUS (-) on the keyboard.
+As we click, we’ll zoom in, and to zoom out, we can hold ALT on the keyboard to zoom out.
+Here, we can get a full view of the arrow, and this looks pretty good.
+Additionally, if we want to zoom in, we can use CTRL + PLUS (+) on the keyboard to zoom in or CTRL + MINUS (-) on the keyboard.

-To change this we'll select all three objects clicking on top and then holding shift to select the other two objects.
-With all three objects selected we'll then go to the stroke in our properties panel or in our control panel as both do the same thing.
-We'll then click and we can change the cap which shows how the end is flat.
+To change this, we’ll select all three objects by clicking on the top one and holding Shift to select the other two.
+With all three objects selected, we’ll then go to the stroke in either our properties panel or the control panel, as both serve the same purpose.
+We’ll simply change it to a round cap, and here we’ll see that the end of our arrow is now rounded.

-We'll simply change it to round cap and here we'll see at the end of our arrow is now rounded.
-Let's click outside of these segments and we can see that we have a nice arrow here.
-Let's save our work using CTRL S on the keyboard to save and in the next video we'll be adding a layer to our file.
+Let’s click outside these segments, and we can see that we have a nice arrow.
+Let’s save our work using CTRL + S on the keyboard to save, and in the next video, we’ll be adding a layer to our file.

 See you there!